CrugBarat/twitterish_Vue/README.md

 **Markup/Styling**: HTML5/CSS3

 The mock Twitter app can dynamically add new tweets.
 Like and Retweet quantity can be increased dynamically.
 Top tweets can be toggled on and off using Top/Latest buttons.
+Total likes can also be viewed.

 This exercise was tasked to me by CodeClan, Glasgow where I studied towards a PDA Level 8 in Professional Software Development.
 The exercise brief can be found below.